September 2017 – September 2020

 Krakow, Poland.
 November 2018

-The first of two, the ISIpedia Indicator Development Workshop in Krakow brought together 15 stakeholders from all over Europe with 4 ISIMIP modellers from the energy, water, and biodiversity sectors, with the overarching aim of developing cross-sectoral indicators within the possibilities of ISIMIP data.
+The first of two, the ISIpedia Indicator Development Workshop in Krakow brought together 15 stakeholders from all over Europe and 4 ISIMIP modellers from the energy, water, and biodiversity sectors, with the overarching aim of developing cross-sectoral indicators within the possibilities of ISIMIP data.
 While only a few indicators were polished off over the three days, there were productive discussions on i) reconciling needs and even vocabularies of many professional communities, ii) the opportunities and limitations of impact models (and coordinated ensemble runs), and iii) how ISIMIP variables can contribute to existing indicator frameworks (such as the SDGs).

 Ouagadougou, Burkina Faso.
 February 2019

 The second regional indicator development workshop brought together 41 African stakeholders, mostly from West Africa, and 4 ISIMIP modellers, from agriculture, water, energy and biodiversity sectors.
 As the ISIpedia Stakeholder Engagement Team had learned from the previous workshop, the aim was slightly adjusted: rather than aiming to explicitly develop indicators, the focus was more on exploring the ISIMIP data and facilitating exchange between the modellers and stakeholders, for a better understanding of what ISIpedia will offer.
 Even though the aim had shifted, this workshop was more successful in explicitly outputting impact indicators.
 Interesting cross-sectoral indicators were developed on health and gender.

 Launched in April 2018, the ISIpedia Stakeholder Survey covered the topics i) use of climate-impact information, ii) content/information for relevant “impact assessments,” iii) useful sectoral and cross-sectoral indicators for climate impacts and iv) questions on design of the ISIpedia portal.
 With 131 usable responses from over 56 countries and with survey respondents working across all ISIMIP sectors, the ISIpedia Stakeholder Survey was a great insight into the potential end users of the ISIpedia portal.
 Results and analysis from the survey have already been used to inform discussion on the wireframes for the ISIpedia portal and will continue to shape its development as well as the scientific focus and protocol of the ISIMIP simulations.
 The full report can be found here.